royankit11/Credit-Card-Fraud-Detection/README.md

 <img alt="Confusion Matrix — K-Means (Test)" src="src/Kmeans/kmeans_confusion_test.png" width="520"/>

----

 The train and test splits show nearly identical behavior, indicating the unsupervised pipeline is not overfitting.
-In both splits, the **fraud class (1)** attains **higher recall (~0.73)** than precision (~0.61), which means the model **catches most fraud** but at the cost of **more false alarms** (e.g., 35,543 non-fraud labeled as fraud on train; 11,776 on test).
+In both splits, the*fraud class (1) attains higher recall (~0.73) than precision (~0.61), which means the model catches most fraud but at the cost of more false alarms (e.g., 35,543 non-fraud labeled as fraud on train; 11,776 on test).
 Conversely, false negatives are lower (19,804 train; 6,680 test), aligning with a “catch-more-fraud” preference.
-Overall accuracy (~0.631) is modest—as expected for a label-agnostic method mapped via majority vote—but the stable metrics and confusion matrices suggest K-Means provides a reasonable unsupervised baseline that prioritizes **recall of fraud** over precision and can be useful as an upstream filter or as part of a hybrid pipeline.
+Overall accuracy (~0.631) is modest—as expected for a label-agnostic method mapped via majority vote—but the stable metrics and confusion matrices suggest K-Means provides a reasonable unsupervised baseline that prioritizes recall of fraud over precision and can be useful as an upstream filter or as part of a hybrid pipeline.

 ---

-#### Precision–Recall behavior (score distributions)
+#### Precision: Recall behavior (score distributions)

-To visualize how the unsupervised score separates classes, we convert the **distance to the assigned centroid** into a **normalized fraud score** in \[0,1] (larger ≈ more anomalous; exact formula documented in the code).
+To visualize how the unsupervised score separates classes, we convert the distance to the assigned centroid into a normalized fraud score in \[0,1] (larger ≈ more anomalous; exact formula documented in the code).
 The histograms below show that frauds tend to shift toward higher anomaly scores, but there is still large overlap—explaining the moderate precision at high recall.

 <img alt="Predicted Scores — K-Means (Train)" src="src/Kmeans/kmeans_score_hist_train.png" width="520"/>
 <img alt="Predicted Scores — K-Means (Test)"  src="src/Kmeans/kmeans_score_hist_test.png"  width="520"/>